CodeFromAnywhere/typerepo/modules/server-login/README.md

 ## 📄 removePersonAuthenticationMethodWithContext (exported const)

 removes an `authenticationMethod` from `Person` from currentPerson from authenticated device

-## 📄 signupWithContext (exported const)

-Creates a new `Person` for a `Device`.
-Adds that person to the `Device`.

-- Can only be done with at least one authenticationMethod
-- Can only be done if authentication is not applied on an existing person already.
-- Function is wrappable

 ## 📄 signupWithPasswordWithContext (exported const)